bertini36/bertini36.github.io/README.md

 # Blog

-Source code of my blog.
-In this blog I should write about different technologies which I have used in my degree or at work.
+In this blog I used to write posts about different technologies that I have found interesting.
+Also I usually use it to test new technologies.
+My last updates of it were to update the frontend using Svelte and to deploy using Terraform.

 ## Project structure